modernweb-dev/rocket/site/pages/10--docs/30--guides/30--images.rocket.md

 ## Default widths

-In order to understand the need for having a single image in multiple resolutions we need to understand the our website is served to many different environments and each may come with its own specific device pixel ratio (DPR).
+In order to understand the need for having a single image in multiple resolutions we need to understand that our website is served to many different environments and each may come with its own specific device pixel ratio (DPR).
 The device pixel ratio is the ratio between physical pixels and logical pixels.
 For instance, the Galaxy S20 report a device pixel ratio of 3, because the physical linear resolution is triple the logical linear resolution.

 Physical resolution: 1440 x 3200
 Logical resolution: 480 x 1067